dcarlin/beautiful-jekyll/_posts/2018-03-26-PhishingAnalysis.md

 comments: true
 ---

 An alert for a phishing email is received where a user clicked a link!
 Joy.
+This is how I, and most other analysts like me, start their days.
+Usually with some measure of fire, and an equal degree of uncertainty as to the scope of impact.
+Phishing emails are fairly straight forward for the most part though, lets dive in and start the analysis and remediation process.

 ## To Do:
 1. Query for a list of users who received this email and alert them to it, advise them not to click on any links or download any attachments.